 Useful information

 You can access assistance in difficult situations from your country’s embassy.
-Embassies are always located in the capital of the Czech Republic, Prague, and a complete list can be found on the Ministry for Foreign Affairs website.
-Some countries do not have an embassy in the Czech Republic but are represented by a consulate.
+Embassies are always located in the capital (so in the Czech Republic, in Prague), and a complete list can be found on the Ministry for Foreign Affairs website.
+Some countries do not have an embassy in the Czech Republic but are rather represented by a consulate.

 Emergency Numbers